-Travis Barker Tells Us The Story Behind Every Tattoo on His Body
+Travis Barker Tells Us the Story Behind Every Tattoo on His Body

 We sat down with the Blink-182 man and picked out some of his best inks, unpacking each one to tell just a little of the story of Travis Barker’s life.

 Travis Barker is a true punk leopard.
-Best known for ripping the skins in pop-punk kings Blink-182, he can also add a plethora of man-making experiences to his life CV: reality TV trailblazer, drummer in punk-rap supergroup Transplants, recovering drug addict, solo artist, lone plane crash survivor, restaurant owner, DJ-Rock pioneer in TRV$DJAM, fashion mogul, tattoo icon, son, father, and now author of a book.
+Best known for ripping the skins in pop-punk kings Blink-182, he can also add a plethora of man-making experiences to his life resume: reality TV trailblazer, drummer in punk-rap supergroup Transplants, recovering drug addict, solo artist, lone plane crash survivor, restaurant owner, DJ-Rock pioneer in TRV$DJAM, fashion mogul, tattoo icon, son, father, and now author of a book.

-Obviously, anyone even vaguely aware of Travis will know that he’s tattooed from head to toe, with various designs that symbolise the good times and bad times, ranging from religious iconography and full family portraits, to vegan restaurants.
+Obviously, anyone even vaguely aware of Travis will know that he’s tattooed from head to toe, with various designs that symbolize the good times and bad times, ranging from religious iconography and full family portraits, to vegan restaurants.

 Not surprisingly, these markings are something he’s deeply proud and loves to talk about, so with his relentlessly candid autobiography - Can I Say: Living Large, Cheating Death, and Drums, Drums, Drums (which we interviewed him about in depth) - now out, we sat down with the Blink-182 man and picked out some of his best inks, unpacking each one to tell just a little of the story of Travis Barker’s life…

 Noisey: Let’s start right at the beginning.
 Before you got any tattoos, you scratched your girlfriend’s name into your leg, right?

 Travis: Yeah, I was 10 or 11, her name was Toni and I did it with a razorblade.
 I think its been covered with other tattoos now though.
 You must have done that, right?